ryanjyost/depchecker-blog/content/blog/analyze-project-deps/index.md

 ## And that's it!

-This is just one way to approach npm dependency management - hope it helps!
+This is just one way to approach npm dependency management - hope it helps you with your dependencies!

 ### List of tools to help you manage dependencies